 Pandora to drop 40-hour limit on free mobile streaming on Sept.
-1Alex Wagner - Deputy Managing Editor, News Desk
+1Alex Wagner - Editorial Director of News and Content

 There's some big news today for Pandora fans, as the popular music streaming service has announced that it plans to drop the 40-hour per month limit that it currently imposes on free mobile streaming.
 The limit will be lifted on Sept.
 1, just 6 months after it was originally put in place in March 2013 in an attempt to manage rising royalty costs.